 To find out if there are any special programs that your older adult may qualify for, contact your local Medicaid office or the state department of health.

-To find the Medicaid office, it’s probably easiest to start with the local Area Agency on Aging and ask them to direct you to the correct government office.
+To find the correct government office, it might be easiest to start with the local Area Agency on Aging and ask them to direct you.

 3. Veterans benefits programs